Control Which Apps Can Access Contacts Information in OS X Mountain Lion

-If you’re running OS X Mountain Lion you’ve probably noticed that when apps attempt to access your Contacts list you will get an alert like “Application would like to access your contacts”, giving you the ability to allow or deny access.
+If you’re running the newest versions of OS X you’ve probably noticed that when apps attempt to access your Contacts list you will get an alert like “Application would like to access your contacts”, giving you the ability to allow or deny access.
 The apps that make the Contacts requests then get stored in a privacy list, providing for an easy way to later control which apps can and can’t get stored contact information.
 Here’s how to access and adjust that list:

 - Open System Preferences from the Apple menu